andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 that was used to produce an unknown number of prints.
 When I was here
 <a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=skrik" target="_blank" rel="noopener noreferrer">last year</a>
 they had on display one of the black & white lithographs.
 It was a real womp womp moment.
-But seeing the full color painting this year is nothing short of exhilarating.
+But seeing the full color painting this year inspires bewonderment.

 <figure class="figure container">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/02-oslo_skrik.jpg" alt="Skrik">